pdf-raku/PDF-API6/README.md

     - currently not supported are: TIFF, PNM and GIF images.

 - Fonts.
 A variety of formats are handled by the PDF::Font::Loader module (available on CPAN).

-Font sub-setting (to reduce PDF file sizes) is not yet implemented.
+   - Font sub-setting (to reduce PDF file sizes) is not yet implemented (wanted: module PDF::Font::Subset)
+   - Synthetic fonts are nyi (wanted: module PDF::Font::Synthetic)

-- Annotations
+- Annotations - nyi

 # SYNOPSIS